William7786/Coding-Quiz/README.md

 added new variables
 attempted to add new button elements from script.
 Decided to start javascript from scratch and implement my older code to follow functionality.

+New Script:

+Reworked html-  Thiis includes removing unneeded code like the next button and adding more descriptive id's for the buttons.
+Put back hide on questionC.   added back Start function. added quiz list and quiz function.